CLASSIC PAPUA NEW GUINEA BIRDING TOUR: DETAILED ITINERARY

 Rarities such as White-bellied Pitohui and the pretty Little Paradise Kingfisher occur in these swampy forests and among the bird parties we shall hope to find difficult species such as Hooded Monarch and Papuan Babbler.
 Attractive Black-sided Robins sing loudly from the interior and Common Paradise Kingfisher, the stunning Rufous-bellied Kookaburra and the crepuscular Hook-billed Kingfisher are also major attractions here.
 There will also be a good opportunity to see the intensely-coloured Flame Bowerbird.

-Other birds that we may well see during our visit to Kiunga and the Elevala include Striated Heron, Variable and Grey-headed Goshawks, White-bellied Sea-Eagle, Great Cuckoo-Dove, Stephan’s Emerald Dove, Orange-bellied and Dwarf Fruit Doves, Purple-tailed Imperial Pigeon, Pacific Koel, White-crowned, Brush and Channel-billed Cuckoos, Papuan Spine-tailed Swift, Yellow-capped Pygmy Parrot, Red-flanked Lorikeet, Double-eyed Fig Parrot, Yellowish-streaked (or Greater Streaked) and Dusky Lories, the lovely Hooded and Papuan Pittas, Plain, Green-backed, Streak-headed and Obscure Honeyeaters, Large-billed Gerygone, Lowland Peltops, Yellow-bellied Longbill, Grey-headed and Golden Cuckooshrikes, White-bellied Thicket Fantail, Rufous-backed Fantail, Grey Crow, Golden Myna, and Metallic and Yellow-eyed Starlings.
+Other birds that we may well see during our visit to Kiunga and the Elevala include Striated Heron, Pacific Baza, Variable and Grey-headed Goshawks, White-bellied Sea-Eagle, Great Cuckoo-Dove, Stephan’s Emerald Dove, Beautiful, Orange-bellied and Dwarf Fruit Doves, Purple-tailed Imperial Pigeon, Pacific Koel, White-crowned, Brush and Channel-billed Cuckoos, Papuan Spine-tailed Swift, Yellow-capped Pygmy Parrot, Red-flanked Lorikeet, Double-eyed Fig Parrot, Yellowish-streaked (or Greater Streaked) and Dusky Lories, the lovely Hooded and Papuan Pittas, Plain, Green-backed, Streak-headed and Obscure Honeyeaters, Large-billed Gerygone, Black Berrypecker, Yellow-bellied Longbill, Lowland Peltops, Black Butcherbird, Grey-headed and Golden Cuckooshrikes, Arafura Shrikethrush, the shy Rusty Pitohui, White-bellied Thicket Fantail, Rufous-backed Fantail, Grey Crow, Golden Myna, Metallic and Yellow-eyed Starlings, and Black Sunbird

 This is a good area for Blue Jewel-babbler and with persistence, we should have a good chance of enticing one into view.
-We should also find a few other uncommon species, which include Ivory-billed (or Greater Black) and Black-billed (or Lesser Black) Coucals, Little Bronze Cuckoo, Little Paradise Kingfisher, Large Fig Parrot and Ruby-throated (or Red-throated) Myzomela.
+We should also find a few of the more uncommon species, which include Ivory-billed (or Greater Black) and Black-billed (or Lesser Black) Coucals, Little Bronze Cuckoo, Large Fig Parrot and Ruby-throated (or Red-throated) Myzomela.

-Nightbirding is difficult and sometimes unrewarding here, but with persistence and good fortune, we have the chance to encounter such species as Papuan Hawk-Owl, Marbled Frogmouth, Papuan Nightjar, Wallace’s Owlet-Nightjar or even the rare and little-known Spangled Owlet-Nightjar.
+Nightbirding is difficult and sometimes unrewarding here, but with persistence and good fortune, we have the chance to encounter such species as Papuan Hawk-Owl, Marbled Frogmouth, Papuan Nightjar, Wallace’s Owlet-Nightjar or even the rare and little-known Starry (or Spangled) Owlet-Nightjar.

 During our time at Kiunga, we will visit a mixed display ground of both Greater and Raggiana Birds-of-paradise.
 Although the former is much the more numerous species here, males of both species can often be seen competing for the females and hybrids do occur.
 If there is good display activity, this will be a highlight of the tour.